Crystalwarrior/KFO-Server/README.md

     - Revokes an invitation sent to a player to join your player.
 * **party_unlead**
     - Removes your party leader role.
+* **party_whisper** "message"
+    - Sends an IC private message to everyone in the party.
+    - Other people in the area are warned that a whisper has taken place (but not the message content).
+However, staff members do get message contents, so this command should only be used in RP settings.
+	- Messages are limited to 256 characters.
 * **ping**
     - Returns "Pong", used to check for server connection.
 * **play** "song.mp3"